neil-k-zero/intrinsic-value-calc/python/IMPLEMENTATION_SUMMARY.md

 # Python Implementation Summary

-## ✅ Successfully Created Python Version
+## ✅ Python Company Value Calculator

-I have successfully converted the JavaScript company value calculator to Python while maintaining the exact same logic and producing identical results.
-Here's what was accomplished:
+This is a comprehensive intrinsic value calculator implemented in Python that uses multiple valuation methods to determine a company's fair value.
+The implementation follows industry-standard approaches including DCF models, relative valuation, and asset-based methods.

 ### 📁 Directory Structure Created